yasendenchev/MusicR8r/README.md

 ARTISTS
 1. services:
--add
+- add
--update
+- update
--delete (by id)
+- delete (by id)
--get all
+- get all
--get by id
+- get by id
 2

 SONGS
 1.services:
--add
+- add
--update
+- update
--delete (by id)
+- delete (by id)
--get by album
+- get by album
--get by id
+- get by id